Or and Every

 }

-You can think of the String
+You can think of the String Or ErrorMessage result

 type like this:

-method will return a name String
+The parseName method will return a name String or, if the input string

-is not a valid name, an ErrorMessage
+is not a valid name, an ErrorMessage.

 def parseAge(input: String): Int Or ErrorMessage = {